 Music in the nineteenth and twentieth centuries.
 A study of the Romantic Movement in music, and of the contributions of representative contemporary composers.

-Prescribed texts: Abraham, One Hundred years of Music (Duckworth); Einstein, Music in the Romantic Era (Norton); Lang, Music in Western Civilization (Norton N.Y.).
+Prescribed texts: Abraham, One Hundred years of Music (Duckworth); Einstein, Music in the Romantic Era (Norton); Lang, Music in Western Civilization (Norton N.Y.); Machlis, Introduction to Contemporary Music (Dent).